shopgate/retail-red-docs/markdown/guides/integrations/segmentation.md

 ## Adding & removing members to a segment

-In order to add a new member to a segment, you need to know the ID of the customer at retail.red.
+In order to add a new member to a segment, you need to know the ID of the customer at Shopgate.
 If you do not know this ID, you can retrieve it via the Shopgate Customer Service.
 Call the customer service with the route:

 **GET /merchants/{merchantCode}/customers**